 Nobody deserves to feel ill every day of their life because of something that can be changed simply with diet.
 Leaky gut not only effects the gut lining, but can begin to effect your mental health along with other deteriorating side effects.

-UPDATE OF UPDATE: 2019: We have found something that makes it so Katie’s gut is stronger and doesn’t have to be so strict with her diet.
-It’s significantly improved her overall health, rarely gets stomach aches from food and feels SO much better!!
+UPDATE OF UPDATE: 2019: We started Katie on a new supplement regiment.
+It’s made her gut stronger and she doesn’t have to be so strict with her diet.
+It’s significantly improved her overall health, food sensitivities, and leaky gut.
+She rarely gets stomach aches from food and feels SO much better!!
 We are so thankful and has been an answer to our prayers as she has dealt with stomach issues for so long.
-Reach out to me if this is something that could possibly benefit you or a loved one too. <3